 Bears are highly intelligent, wide-ranging animals and can therefore suffer particularly badly in captivity.
-Many bears kept in zoos, circuses and road-side “shows” display abnormal behaviours, including repetitive behavious such as pacing, swaying from side to side or bar-biting.
+Many bears kept in zoos, circuses and road-side “shows” display abnormal behaviours, including repetitive pacing, swaying from side to side or bar-biting.

 Bear Conservtion campaigns to end the confinement of bears for ‘entertainment’.
-We aim to address five main areas; circuses, zoos and collections, bear farms, dancing bears, bear baiting.
+We aim to address five main areas; circuses and shows, zoos and collections, bear farms, dancing bears, and bear baiting.
 Follow the links below to find out more.
-See also our seperate section on Sanctuaries.
+See also our separate section on Sanctuaries.

 Bears are kept in travelling circuses in many parts of the world and black bears are one of the most common species used in circus acts.